buildbot/buildbot/master/docs/developer/br-claiming.rst

 Distributing
 ------------

-Each master distributes build requests among its builders by examining the list of available build requests, available workers, and accounting for user configuration for build request priority, worker priority, and so on.
+Each master distributes build requests among its builders by examining the list of available build requests and workers, and accounting for user configuration on build request priorities, worker priorities, and so on.
 This distribution process is re-run whenever an event occurs that may allow a new build to start.

-Such events can be signalled to master with
+Such events can be signalled to master with:

 * :py:meth:`~buildbot.process.botmaster.BotMaster.maybeStartBuildsForBuilder` when a single builder is affected;
 * :py:meth:`~buildbot.process.botmaster.BotMaster.maybeStartBuildsForWorker` when a single worker is affected; or
 * :py:meth:`~buildbot.process.botmaster.BotMaster.maybeStartBuildsForAllBuilders` when all builders may be affected.

-In particular, when a master receives a new-build-request message, it performs the equivalent of :py:meth:`~buildbot.process.botmaster.BotMaster.maybeStartBuildsForBuilder` for the affected builder.
+In particular, when a master receives a new buildrequests message, it performs the equivalent of :py:meth:`~buildbot.process.botmaster.BotMaster.maybeStartBuildsForBuilder` for the affected builder.

 Claiming
 --------